deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

 ## WithNAT

->**Caution!** A bastion host is required to access nodes (it can be created alongside the cluster by specifying the parameters in the section `withNAT.bastionInstance`).
+> **Caution!** A bastion host is required to access nodes (it can be created alongside the cluster by specifying the parameters in the section `withNAT.bastionInstance`).
+>
+> **Caution!** The NAT Gateway is always created in zone `a` in this layout.
+If cluster nodes are placed in other zones, then if there are problems in zone `a`, they will also be unavailable.
+In other words, when choosing the `WithNat` layout, the availability of the entire cluster will depend on the availability of zone `a`.

 Virtual machines access the Internet using a NAT Gateway with a shared (and single) source IP.